openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Interpreting Failure, but the Story Progresses

-In *Open Legend*, a failure is never just a failure, it's always an important element in the story, hence the rule that “the story progresses”.
+In Open Legend, a failure is never just a failure.
+It's always an important element in the story, hence the wording that “the story progresses”.

 Progress, though, can mean a lot of things.
 When the GM selects this option, the following interpretations should give you some idea of how the story can progress in spite of failure.

 **The player finds an opportunity for success.** Even though your magic fails to dispel the curse afflicting your ally, you discover during later study that a rare herb growing in a nearby forest would give you the power you require.

-**The danger snowballs.** You fail to jump a chasm while fleeing a band of cannibals.
-You fall along the cliffside, taking some damage.
+**The danger snowballs.** You fail to jump a chasm while fleeing a band of cannibals and fall along the cliffside, taking some damage.
 When you gather your senses, you realize that you aren't only separated from the rest of your party, but you've also fallen into the nest of a Roc.

 **The information is false.** You think you've got a good read on the mayor during your negotiations.
 It seems like she's completely in favor of your plan to negotiate an alliance among the neighboring survivor settlements.
 When you set out the next day, however, it turns out you were wrong, and the guards the mayor sent to ensure your safe passage turn out to be your assassins.